LOS ANGELES MISSION COLLEGE THEATRE ARTS

 SPRING 2025 CLASSES

-In Spring 2025, the LA Mission College Theatre program will continue to offer an exciting arrays of classes and opportunities for students in all majors, with a variety of interests.
+In Spring 2025, the LA Mission College Theatre program will continue to offer an exciting variety of classes and opportunities for students in all majors, with a variety of interests.

 Student Performance Showcase